tanmaygupta430/Machine-Learning/Assignment-3/README.md

-This folder contains the code and the input files for assignment-3 which is the implementation of Support vector machines(SVM) in python.
+This folder contains the assignment question, my code and the input files for assignment-3 which is the implementation of SVM hinge loss in python.